Alaska Labor Laws Guide

 Alaska leave requirements

-Are employers required to compensate their employees for the leave period?
+Also, are employers required to compensate their employees for the leave period?

 Here are the answers about required and non-required leave in Alaska.

-Family and medical leave — under the Alaska Family Leave Act (AFLA), employers must provide covered public employees with a paid or unpaid leave of up to 18 weeks in a 12 or 24-month period for family and medical reasons.
-Moreover, employers must provide eligible employees with unpaid sick leave of up to 12 weeks in accordance with the Family and Medical Leave Act (FMLA).
-To be eligible for FMLA protection, employees must work at least 12 months (do not have to be consecutive) for the employer and at least 1,250 hours. |
+Family and medical leave — Under the Alaska Family Leave Act (AFLA), employers must provide covered public employees with a paid or unpaid leave of up to 18 weeks in a 12 or 24-month period for family and medical reasons.
+Moreover, employers must provide eligible employees with unpaid sick leave of up to 12 weeks, as mandated by the Family and Medical Leave Act (FMLA).
+To be eligible for FMLA protection, employees must have worked at least 12 months (not necessarily consecutively) for the employer and have accrued at least 1,250 hours of service. |

-Jury dutyleave — if an employee is called for jury duty, the employer does not have to pay them for that time.
-However, an employee can not be penalized for performing their jury duty. |
+Jury dutyleave — If an employee is called for jury duty, the employer doesn’t have to pay them for that time.
+However, an employee cannot be penalized for performing their duty as a juror. |

-Vacation leave — employers have no legal obligation to grant vacation leave to employees, but if employers decide to include this type of leave as a benefit, they must comply with it. |
+Vacation leave — Employers have no legal obligation to grant vacation leave to employees, but if employers decide to include this type of leave as a benefit, they must comply with it. |

-Voting time leave — the state of Alaska protects all employees who want to take time off to vote.
-However, if there are at least 2 hours between their shift and the poll opening/closing, they will not have to be compensated. |
+Voting time leave — The state of Alaska protects all employees who want to take time off to vote.
+However, if there is at least 2 hours between their shift and the poll opening or closing, they will not have to be compensated. |

-Holiday leave — unlike the public sector, employers in the private sector do not need to offer paid or unpaid leave to their employees for federal holidays. |
+Holiday leave — Unlike the public sector, employers in the private sector don’t need to offer paid or unpaid leave to their employees for federal holidays. |

-Witness leave — employers have to provide paid or unpaid leave for an employee summoned to be a witness in any court. |
+Witness leave — Employers must provide paid or unpaid leave for an employee summoned to testify as a witness in any court. |

-Military leave — employees are entitled to this type of leave if their services are needed and they are registered members of:
+Military leave — Employees are entitled to this type of leave if their services are needed and they are registered members of:

 |